DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 How much you save depends on the drug, the dose and how long your pet needs it.
 A one-off short course may not be worth the prescription fee and the wait for delivery.
 A chronic condition managed for years is a completely different calculation, where the online saving compounds every month.
+Who owns the practice matters too.
+The Competition and Markets Authority found that corporate-owned vet practices charged 18.3% more on average than independents, and that vet prices overall rose 63% between 2016 and 2023, well ahead of general inflation.
+A prescription fee set by a corporate group is more likely to sit at the higher end than one set by an independent vet who knows you and your pet.
+Region plays a part as well: what a practice can charge is shaped by local competition, so a pet owner in an area with several independents nearby is often better placed to negotiate than one where a single corporate group has bought up most of the local practices.
 Practices also vary in what they charge to write a prescription, at least until the cap lands.
 The real prices below help you weigh the practice price against the online alternative for your specific medicine.

 How to pay less